-The Music and Arts University of the City of Vienna (MUK, for short) gathers musicians and performing artists from all over the world, offering them the chance for artistic development in an open and innovative atmosphere.
-Regular collaboration with Austrian and overseas partners is an integral part of each person’s self-identity.
-On the basis of the extensive Viennese tradition of art, students, lecturers and administrative staff open up access to music and performing arts together.
-They take their work and expertise into the world, aware of the strength and responsibility of cultural artists in a world that is increasingly threatened by material restraints.
+The Music and Arts University of the City of Vienna (MUK, for short) brings together musicians, performing artists and researchers from all over the world and offers them the opportunity for artistic and academic development in a cosmopolitan, appreciative and innovative atmosphere.
+Regular cooperation with domestic and foreign partners is an integral part of its own self-image.
+On the basis of Vienna's rich artistic tradition, the students and staff of the MUK develop and explore music and the performing arts together.
+They carry their work and their competences into the whole world in the awareness of the strength and responsibility of cultural creators.

-Lecturers and students work closely together in individual or group classes, in teams and ensembles, applying the principles of active student participation, joint responsibility and co-determination.
+To achieve this goal in the best possible way, teachers and students work together in individual and group lessons, in teams and in ensembles, applying the principles of co-determination, co-creation and co-responsibility.